 “My name is Victoria Winters,” she says in voice-over narration.
 “It’s October 31st.
 The date didn’t even register when the train tickets arrived.”
 This assertion is provided at no extra charge.

 Her musings are interrupted by two children, one making a not very convincing skeleton, and the other dolled up in red devil drag.
 “Trick or treat!
 Trick or treat!
 Trick or treat!” they shout merrily as they race through the train car, not stopping long enough for anyone to give them candy, which nobody would have anyway, because trick or treating on a train is not something that happens in nature.

-“Hundreds of years ago, we put on costumes to scare away evil spirits,” thinks Vicki, about which .
+“Hundreds of years ago, we put on costumes to scare away evil spirits,” thinks Vicki, although personally I did no such thing.
 “Between our twenty-four-hour science channels and the invention of Prozac, you’d think we’d be past all that by now.
 But maybe we’ll always be afraid of the dark.”
 Medical note: SSRIs are not typically prescribed to cure Halloween.
 Talk to your doctor if Halloween persists.

 She opens a file.
 “I’ve been hired to tutor a troubled boy,” she continues.
 “But I keep feeling like that’s only the beginning of my journey.
 I’m hoping that somehow, out of the darkness, I’ll finally find the answers to the mysteries of my own past.”
 There is no further information about the mysteries of her own past, here or at any other point in the show.

 Now, to understand why this pilot exists, we’ve got to talk about the glittering and temporary “quality television” powerhouse that was the WB at the turn of the century.